kennytm/dbgen/Template.md

 * **Concatenation `||`**

     The `||` will concatenate two strings together.
-If either side is a number, it will first be converted into a string.
+If either side is not a string, they will first be converted into a string.

 * **Comparison `=`, `<>`, `<`, `>`, `<=`, `>=`**